The First Sunken Relief U.S. $2.50 Coin: 1908 Minting

 - This highly sought after, and originally controversial, $2.50 coin is magnificent in 90% pure gold

-- Your sunken relief coin arrives secured in a crystal-clear, tamper-proof holder, ideal for viewing both the obverse and reverse sides
+- Your sunken relief coin arrives secured in a crystal-clear, tamper-proof holder authenticated by the NGC (Numismatic Guaranty Corporation)

 - Showcases designer Bela Lyon Pratt's portrait of a Native American in a feather headdress on the obverse side, while the reverse side is graced with the icon American eagle, both stamped in glorious incuse

-- A mahogany-stained deluxe wooden display box with a silvery title plaque both shows off and protects your rare treasure
+- A mahogany-finished deluxe wooden display box with a silvery title plaque both shows off and protects your rare treasure

 - A once-in-a-lifetime coin collecting opportunity, full of historical significance and potential value, so order now!